FoundryApp/foundry-cli/README.md

 ## How to use the Foundry CLI
 All available commands can be printed by calling `$ foundry --help`.

-TODO
+- `$ foundry init`<br/>
+Creates an initial `foundry.yaml` config file in the current directory

+- `$ foundry go`<br/>
+Start an interactive prompt and connects you to your cloud development environment

+- `$ foundry env-set ENV_NAME=VAL`<br/>
+Sets the environment variable(s) in your cloud development environment

+- `$ foundry env-delete ENV_NAME`<br/>
+Deletes the environment variable(s) in your cloud development environment

+- `$ foundry env-print`<br/>
+Prints environment variable(s) in your cloud development environment

 ### Initialization
-Foundry needs
-TODO
-### Interactive prompt
+For Foundry to work it needs to have a [`foundry.yaml` config file](#config-file-foundryyaml).
+This config file must placed in the same directory as is the `package.json` file for your Firebase Functions.<br/>

+To generate a basic config file run `$ foundry init`.

+### Connecting to your cloud environment
 To connect to your cloud development environment and start your session run `$ foundry go`.
-If you aren't signed in, this will create an anonymous account for you that can be linked to your actual account later once you sign up.
+If you aren't signed in, this will create an anonymous account for you that can be linked to your actual account later once you sign up.<br/>

-TODO
+Foundry starts an interactive prompt, connects you to your cloud environment and starts watching your code for changes.
+Each change notifies the CLI to send your code into the environment where your functions are triggered.
+You see the outpout and errors from your functions inside the interactive prompt.

+#### Filtering functions
+Often, you have many functions and orienting in the output is hard.
+To trigger only specific functions in each run you can execute the `watch` command inside the prompt.
+Its format is `watch function_name_1 function_name_2`.<br/>
+To stop filtering functions execute the command `watch:all`.

 ### Environment variables
 You can set, delete, and print all  environment variables in your cloud development environment.